saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/rejectOrderItem.md

 3. **Move to Rejected Ship Group**
    - Identify (or create) the `OrderItemShipGroup` associated with the `naFacilityId` (or the designated facility for rejected items).
-   - Move the `OrderItem` from its current ship group or shipment to this newly determined “rejected” group.
+   - Move the `OrderItem` from its current ship group to this newly determined “rejected” group.
    - Update or create `OrderItemShipGroupAssoc` records to ensure the item is now assigned to the correct facility/ship group.

 4. **Create Order History**